-DeAngelis's work has been published in such journals as Camera Obscura, Cultural Critique, Film Criticism, Literature/Film Quarterly, The Velvet Light Trap, and Spectator.
-Michael has also contributed pieces to anthologies including Star Decades: American Culture/American Cinema, Hetero: Queering Representations of Straightness, Auteurs and Authorship: A Film Reader, American Cinema of he 1970s: Themes and Variations, American Cinema in the 1950s: Themes and Variations, New Queer Cinema: A Critical Reader, and Ladies and Gentlemen, Boys and Girls: Gender at the End of the Century.
+Michael’s work has been published in such journals as Camera Obscura, Celebrity Studies, Cultural Critique, Film Criticism, Literature/Film Quarterly, The Velvet Light Trap, and Spectator.
+Michael has also contributed pieces to anthologies including Star Decades: American Culture/American Cinema; Hetero: Queering Representations of Straightness; Auteurs and Authorship: A Film Reader; American Cinema of the 1970s: Themes and Variations; American Cinema in the 1950s: Themes and Variations; New Queer Cinema: A Critical Reader; Ladies and Gentlemen, Boys and Girls: Gender at the End of the Century; The Apartment Complex; and The Aesthetics and Affects of Cuteness.

-At DePaul, DeAngelis has taught courses in film history, film analysis, melodrama, the horror film, male sexualities in American cinema, queerness in media culture, melodrama, film exhibition history, Asian cinema, and European art cinema.
-He has developed a comparative international cinema course focusing upon countries that have experienced longstanding political oppression that has resulted in the censorship of media industries.
+At DePaul, Michael has taught courses in film history, film analysis, melodrama, the horror film, male sexualities in American cinema, queerness in media culture, melodrama, film exhibition history, Asian cinema and European art cinema.

 DePaul has given him many opportunities to teach abroad, first in Hong Kong (where he developed a course comparing Hollywood and Hong Kong action cinemas), and later in Bangkok.
-In the fall of 2009, he served as field director for DePaul’s Rome Study Away Program
+Since 2011, Michael has served as the director of the summer Rome: Film Studies

-Michael received BA and MA degrees in English and Comparative Literature from the University of Illinois at Urbana-Champaign, and in 1997 he earned his PhD in Radio-Television-Film from the University of Texas at Austin.
+Michael received BA and MA degrees in English and comparative literature from the University of Illinois at Urbana-Champaign, and in 1997 he earned his PhD in radio-television-film from the University of Texas at Austin.
+He has been a member of the College of Communication faculty since 2010.

-Michael has a passion for theme parks, and he visits Great America, Cedar Point, and Disneyland whenever he gets the chance.
-He is also a devoted fan of General Hospital.
+Michael has a passion for theme parks, and he visits Great America, Cedar Point and Disneyland whenever he gets the chance.

 - MCS 273 Storytelling and Style in Cinema